 - The International Who’s Who of Arbitration Lawyers, 2012-2013

-- Global Arbitration Review’s “45 under 45” (recognized as a leading figure of the international arbitration bar under the age of 45 by the leading global publication and news service in this field)
+- Global Arbitration Review’s “45 under 45” (recognized as a leading figure of the international arbitration bar under age 45 by the leading global publication and news service in this field)

-- The International Who’s Who Legal 2011 for Arbitration (described as “very experienced”)
+- The International Who’s Who Legal, 2011: Arbitration (described as “very experienced”)

-- Who’s Who Legal Canada 2011 and 2010 (“impressed those he has worked with -- ‘he is assertive, precise and has an excellent understanding of international arbitration rules’ -- and he has extensive experience of arbitrations conducted under the ICC, LCIA, ICSID and UNCITRAL rules, as well as ad hoc proceedings”)
+- Who’s Who Legal, Canada, 2010-2011 (“impressed those he has worked with -- ‘he is assertive, precise and has an excellent understanding of international arbitration rules’ -- and he has extensive experience of arbitrations conducted under the ICC, LCIA, ICSID and UNCITRAL rules, as well as ad hoc proceedings”)

 - The International Who’s Who of Commercial Arbitration Lawyers, 2011

-- 2009 Guide to the World’s Leading Experts in Commercial Arbitration
+- Guide to the World’s Leading Experts in Commercial Arbitration, 2009

 Memberships and activities

 - Canadian Bar Association